 From the moment of the initial contact with the family, the SSW and the department are obligated under federal and state law to make reasonable efforts to keep families intact whenever possible, and in removal situations, to make reasonable efforts to reunify children with their families.
 Only the court has the legal authority to determine if reasonable efforts have been made or are perhaps not required based on the case specific situation.

 During removal situations, the worker demonstrates to the court’s satisfaction that either services were provided to prevent removal, or that the lack of services was necessary for the immediate safety of the child.
-In open OOHC cases, the worker demonstrates that the agency has and is making reasonable efforts to reunify the family or finalize another permanent placement for the child.
+In open out-of-home care (OOHC) cases, the worker demonstrates that the agency has and is making reasonable efforts to reunify the family or finalize another permanent placement for the child.
 Federal law also recognizes specific situations in which a waiver of reasonable efforts may be sought from the court, infants considered abandoned under state law or children entering or living in foster care where aggravated circumstances exist in the case of origin.
-To obtain a waiver of efforts, the worker is responsible for demonstrating to the court’s satisfaction that a legitimate exemption exists and request a waiver of efforts from the court.
+To obtain a waiver of reasonable efforts, the worker is responsible for demonstrating to the court’s satisfaction that a legitimate exemption exists and request a waiver of reasonable efforts from the court.